slub/labe/notes/2022_01_13_meeting_minutes.md

 * sqlite3 is a stable format, even [recommended as a storage format by the Library of Congress](https://www.sqlite.org/locrsf.html)
 * backups (if necessary) are as simple as an `rsync` of a directory to another machine

+Performance of sqlite3 has been overall positive, since we mostly need simple queries (akin to key-value stores).

 * [ ] **AP6 Bereitstellung der Daten als REST API**

 > Die Daten aus dem leistungsfähigen Index sind für die weitere Verwendung als